LandRegistry/decision-alpha/README.md

 #decision

-Eventually this wants replacing with something like cucumber tests, but for now, a few simple functions that return some codes.
+Eventually this wants replacing with something like cucumber tests, but for now it is just a few simple functions that return some codes.

 Multiple codes can be returned, up to the client to decide what to do with them.

 Return codes look like:

+{
+  "decision":[
+    {"code": 100},
+  ]
+}

 ## Codes